RobbieGH123/Python-Progression-Diary/README.md

-Coding journey — Weeks 1–2 (first public update)
+Coding journey — Weeks 1–2 (first public update) This is a demo edit from demo-branch.

 This is a public log of my first two weeks learning Python and building small projects.
 I’m doing 4 hours/day and documenting progress so I can look back, demonstrate consistency, and improve faster.